What If My Car Had Damages Prior to the Accident in Texas?

 Were you hurt in the wreck?

-At the Anderson Injury Lawyers, we know that a damaged vehicle can add further pain in a car wreck personal injury process.
+At the Anderson Injury Lawyers, we know that a damaged vehicle can add further pain to a car wreck’s personal injury process.
 Did your vehicle have damage before the accident?
-Contact our office today for more information on how we can help you with your injury claim!